 Some years it’s really easy for me to get lost in the to-dos of Easter.
 You know what I mean– the baskets to fill, the egg hunts to attend, the meal to prepare.
-By the time I get through Easter weekend, the only time I’ve spent thinking about the real reason for Easter is during church.
-And that’s not the example I want to set for my daughter when celebrating Easter.
+By the time I get through the weekend, the only time I’ve spent thinking about the real reason for Easter is during church.
+And that’s not the example I want to set for my daughters.

 So here are 5 simple ideas to help us remember the real reason we celebrate Easter.
 These ideas are low cost and low effort so you don’t feel overwhelmed by more things to add to your to-do list.